cascadiajs/cascadiajs/app/markdown/2024/next-steps/sponsorships.md

 We recommend that sponsors bring a single, pop-up banner to place alongside their booth (see photo below).

+Recommended booth times are 8am - 6pm.
+Both evening social events will be held in the main lobby, so you're welcome to staff your booth during these times as well, but it's optional.

 ![moovweb](/_public/images/past/cjs19-moovweb.jpg)

 ### Shipping